How to Join and Frequently Asked Questions

 Question: What if my animal doesn’t pass?

-Answer: A major advantage of having a veterinarian trained as a behaviorist to assist in the evaluations is that they will be able to identify if an animal is not suited for this type of work, or needs more training.
+Answer: A major advantage of having an AKC CGC trainer and evaluator perform the assessment evaluations is that they will be able to identify if an animal is not suited for this type of work, or needs more training.
 The evaluator will tell the handler his/her thoughts and if more training is needed provide suggestions.
 The handler can have a total of 3 attempts at the screening with any particular animal.

-Question: Can I become a Cornell Companions member if I do not own a pet?
+Question: Can I volunteer for Cornell Companions if I do not own a pet?

 Question: When do I submit my animal health form?

-Answer: This is done after you complete the handler training and your pet has successfully passed their screening.
+Answer: This is done after you complete the handler training and your pet has successfully passed the assessment.
+We will need the animal health completed yearly, this is usually done at the pet's annual exam with their veterinarian.

 Animal related questions